open-pv/.github/profile/README.md

 codebase open source, step by step.
 This means that developers and researchers will have the opportunity to contribute to the project, improve its functionalities, and adapt it to their specific needs.

-Thank you for your interest in OpenPV!
-Let's harness the power of solar energy and create a sustainable and bright future. ☀️

 ## Funding
 We thank our sponsors.